AviatrixSystems/Docs/HowTos/uservpn.rst

 Configuring Aviatrix User SSL VPN
 ===================================

-Aviatrix provides a cloud-native and feature-rich client VPN solution.
+Aviatrix provides a cloud native and feature rich client VPN solution.
 The solution is based on OpenVPN® and is compatible with all OpenVPN® clients.
 In addition, Aviatrix provides its own `client that supports SAML authentication <UserSSL_VPN_Okta_SAML_Config.html>`__ directly from the client.

 |image0|